jusevesi/bikeExpensive-DynamoDB-backend/README.md

-# Test Meridian Backend
+# BikeExpensive Backend

-This repository contains the backend in node.js for the Meridian development test.
+This repository contains the backend in node.js for BikeExpensive.

 ## Steps to execute the project
 1. Install node js